RedHatProductSecurity/rapidast/docs/USER-GUIDE.md

 - A REST endpoint
 - A GraphQL interface

 The GraphQL interface can be provided to RapiDAST via the `graphql` configuration entry.
-It requires the URL of the GraphQL interface and the GraphQL schema(if available), in order to be scanned.
+It requires the URL of the GraphQL interface and the GraphQL schema (if available), in order to be scanned.
 Additional options are available.
 See the `config-template-zap-long.yaml` configuration template file for a list of options.

 The other endpoints can be provided via several methods, discussed in the chapters below.

-##### an OpenAPI schema
+##### An OpenAPI schema

 This is the prefered method, to be used whenever possible.
-RapiDAST accepts OpenAPI v2(formerly known as Swagger) and v3 schemas.
+RapiDAST accepts OpenAPI v2 (formerly known as Swagger) and v3 schemas.
 These schemas will describe a list of endpoints, and for each of them, a list of parameters accepted by the application.

 ##### Build the endpoint list using a spider/crawler